 Another famous food option in Manaslu is the combination of Dhido and Gundruk.
 Dhido, a mixture of wheat and maize, harmonizes perfectly with Gundruk, a fermented green vegetable leaf.

-The Gundruk showcases its versatility as it can be served as a soup, a side dish (tarkari), or even as pickles.
+The Gundruk showcases its versatility as it can be served as a soup, a side dish (Tarkari), or even as pickles.
 But each variation is a delectable adventure for your taste buds.

 While traversing the colder regions, there is a high importance of beverages.
 Lho Gaun offers black tea and butter tea, both known for their comforting warmth and invigorating properties.

 Likewise, the village provides Raksi, the local term for alcoholic beverages.
-Crafted from millet (Kodo) or rice, even from mulberries, raksi serves as a significant element in various social and religious gatherings within the local community.
+Crafted from millet (Kodo) or rice, even from mulberries, Raksi serves as a significant element in various social and religious gatherings within the local community.

 Drinking Water Options